marcus-ingenious/VPRI-Shield/README.md

-# VPRI-Shield for A
+# VPRI-Shield for Arduino Nano or compatible Boards
-VPRI Shield
+Versatile Shield for Prototyping and Implementation of Arduino Nano Projects